 An initial phase (the Value Pricing Feasibility Analysis) was funded through House Bill 2017 and was completed in 2018.
-As of June 30, 2019 none of the \$3,000,000 relevant to this report have been spent.
+As of June 30, 2020 \$470,461 of the \$3,000,000 relevant to this report has been spent.

 The \$3,000,000 relevant to this report will provide partial funding for the next phase of the project, which will include more refined analysis and further project development, including federal approvals under the National Environmental Policy Act (NEPA).
-This phase is estimated to start in late summer 2019 and will take approximately 3 to 4 years to complete.
+This phase started start in late 2019 and will take approximately 3 to 4 years to complete.